Warsen/Mabinogi-SMT/README.md

 take the place of a regular conversation keyword.
-If you progress through a special conversation while doing your three conversations, you will still need to confirm the number of successful conversations you had with that squire then additionally press *Confirm* under the special conversation label.
+If you progress through a special conversation while doing your three conversations, you will still need to confirm the number of successful conversations you had with that squire, then press *Confirm* under the special conversation label.

 **_Special conversations_ at likability level 3 and above are only required if the squire is a member of your team.
 Once they are on your team, you will